open-mmlab/mmcv/docs/cnn.md

 - Caffe2XavierInit
 - PretrainedInit

-Next, we will introduce the use of `initialize` in detail.
+Before we go deeper into the usage of `initialize`, briefly introducing the design principle of it is helpful.

-If we don't define `layer` key or `override` key, it will not initialize anything; if we define `override` but don't define `layer`, it will initialize parameters with the attribute name in `override`; if we only define `layer`, it just initialize the layer in `layer` key; if we define `override` and `layer`, `override` has higher priority and will override initialization mechanism.
+- If we don't define `layer` key or `override` key, it will not initialize anything.
+- If we define `override` but don't define `layer`, it will initialize parameters with the attribute name in `override`.
+- If we only define `layer`, it just initialize the layer in `layer` key.
+- If we define `override` and `layer`, `override` has higher priority and will override initialization mechanism.

+Now, it is time to introduce the usage of `initialize` in detail.

 - Initialize whole module with the same configuration

-  Define key `layer` for initializing layer with same configuration.
+  Define `layer` for initializing layer with same configuration.

     ```python
     import torch.nn as nn